 Creature — Goblin Warrior

-When Beetleback Chief enters the battlefield, put two 1/1 red Goblin creature tokens onto the battlefield.
+When Beetleback Chief enters the battlefield, create two 1/1 red Goblin creature tokens.

 Beetleback Chief Discussion